somnusfish/timer/README.md

 a simple timer used for count time when doing GRE reading

-use enter to start
-use space to stop
+use space to start/stop.
-use r to restart
+use r to restart.